 Stop skipping the squeaky step or bemoaning the loss of that electrical outlet that went bad two years ago.
-Stop procrastinating repairs or postponing necessary maintenance problems, like reshingling.
-Not only will it make your home more enjoyable for you, it’ll make it much more saleable, too!
+Stop procrastinating repairs or postponing necessary maintenance problem.
+Not only will it make your home more enjoyable for you, but it’ll also make it much more saleable, too!
 (No buyer wants to walk into a world of maintenance woes).

 Start a Value-Boosting Upgrade

 Love your home but wish it had ____?
 Well stop wishing and start doing something about it!
 If you’ve always wanted granite counters or a big soaking bathtub, make it happen.
 If you’re renovating for value-boosting reasons, focus on your kitchen and bathrooms—historically, these are the rooms that sell homes!

 Tip: Not all renovations see a good return on investment.
 Avoid knocking out walls, adding square footage, or completely redoing whole rooms.
 Instead, focus on smaller updates, like flooring, countertops, sinks, and hardware, or outside, on the roof, doors, and windows.

 Dreaming of a bigger home, a retirement home, or your first home?
 Then now’s the time to start planning!
 Take a good look at your finances—your income, your monthly expenses, your debt.
 Creating a set budget (and sticking to it) is a great way to start saving for your down payment.